metapages/metaframe-javascript/public/README.md

 This metaframe will execute javascript from code embedded in the URL hash params.

   - There is a `div` with the id `render` for adding your own elements.
+  - If hash param `presentation=true` then the edit and buttons and feedback will be hidden.

 ## Examples